jillusc/Blackpool-Tower/README.md

 ## Features

-Style
+### Style

 * the colour scheme employs colours taken from the hero image and represent the sun and sand in keeping with the theme of the seaside.
 The font colour is not a harsh black, but a dark brown which was taken from the metal structure of the tower itself
 * the font is imported to the html from Google Fonts and is called Josefin Sans: it has soft, rounded shapes with angular elements which reflect both the fun nature of the attraction and its location, as well as the elegance of the 129-year-old tower
-* in the hero image, the tower is positioned in the horizontally-central area of the viewport on all devices, giving users a clear, direct association with the subject of the site; the overlaying text stands out thanks to a semi-transparent background box and contrasting bright coloured font
+* in the hero image, the tower is positioned in the horizontally-central area of the viewport on all devices, giving every user a clear, direct association with the subject of the site; the overlaying text stands out thanks to a semi-transparent background box behind contrasting bright coloured font
-* the sections have alternating background colours and small icons from Font Awesome to further highlight the start of a new section:
+* the sections have alternating background colours and small icons from Font Awesome to further highlight the start of a new section:<BR>
 <img src="assets/images/README images/headings and icons.png">
 * for consistency, the header and footer share the same style:
 <img src="assets/images/README images/header footer.png">